 If Your coverage ends, You or Your Dependents may continue coverage in the medical benefits in the Plan (Medical, Dental Care and Vision Care) as allowed by laws known as COBRA or USERRA.
-There is no continuation of coverage for non-medical benefits.

 Regular Employees (or a Dependent of a Regular Employee) may have account balances available to them through the Medical Plan Eligibility Bank and/or the SUB/ME program.
-If You continue coverage under COBRA or USERRA, You may pay for such coverage using any one or more of the following methods: (1) funds available through the SUB/ME Program; or (2) self-payment.
+If You continue coverage under COBRA or USERRA, You may pay for such coverage using any one or more of the following methods: (1) Funds available through the SUB/ME Program; or (2) Self-payment.

-If You suffer a Temporary Total Disability or a Total Permanent Disability, You may continue coverage for free for a period of time and subject to certain limitations described in detail starting at page 44.
+If You suffer a Temporary Total Disability or a Total Permanent Disability, You may continue coverage for free for a period of time and subject to certain limitations described in detail starting at page 68-71.

-If Your continuation period under COBRA or USERRA, or self-payment expires, You may be able to reinstate coverage as described on page 15.
+If Your continuation period under COBRA or USERRA, or self-payment expires, You may be able to reinstate coverage as described on page 14.